 Summary Taking high doses of omega-3 fatty acids can stimulate glucose production, which may lead to increased blood sugar — though the scientific evidence is not conclusive.

 Bleeding gums and nosebleeds are two of the hallmark side effects of excess fish oil consumption.

-A study of 56 people had similar results, finding that supplementing with 640 mg of fish oil per day over a four-week period decreased blood clotting in healthy adults (6).
+One study in 56 people found that supplementing with 640 mg of fish oil per day over a four-week period decreased blood clotting in healthy adults (6).

 Additionally, another small study showed that taking fish oil may be linked to a higher risk of nosebleeds, reporting that 72% of adolescents taking 1–5 grams of fish oil daily experienced nosebleeds as a side effect (7).

 For this reason, it’s often advised to stop taking fish oil prior to surgery and to talk to your doctor before taking supplements if you’re on blood thinners like Warfarin.